Mary Cover Jones: Career

 In 1923, Cover Jones became an associate professor of Psychological Research at the Institute of Educational Research, Teachers' College, Columbia University.
 Cover Jones conducted her famous study of Peter during her position as associate at Columbia University.
 After publishing the result from the Peter study in 1924, she completed a doctoral dissertation on the development of early behavior patterns in young children.
 She went on to work with 365 infants in various areas in New York City and studied the development of early behavior of young children.
 Jones did not receive attention for her work until the 1960s, when the field of behavior therapy began to coalesce under the leadership of Joseph Wolpe.

 In the summer of 1927, Cover Jones, her husband, and their two daughters moved to California.
 Barbara, her first daughter, was born in 1922.
-Leslie, her second daughter, was born three years later in 1925.
+Lesley, her second daughter, was born three years later in 1925.
 She then accepted a position as research associate at the Institute for Child Welfare at Berkeley where she became involved in the longitudinal Oakland Growth Study (OGS).
 A position as Director of Research was offered to Harold, while Cover Jones accepted a position as research associate at the Institute for Child Welfare at the University of California, Berkeley in 1952.

 In 1952, Cover Jones became Assistant Professor of Education at Berkeley.
 Although she had relevant experience and conducted research, she was not allowed to become a full-time professor due to her husband also being employed at the university.
 This anti-nepotism rule was very common in this era.
 The University of California, Berkeley eventually set aside that rule and in 1959 Cover Jones became full professor for one year.
 During this time, she and her husband Harold produced the first educational television course on developmental psychology.

 In 1960, she became president of the Division of Developmental Psychology of the American Psychological Association (APA).
 In the same year, she and Harold retired, shortly after which he died of a heart attack.

 In 1986, Jones received the G. Stanley Hall Award from the APA.
 The G. Stanley Hall Award is awarded to recognize notable contributions to developmental psychology.
 Some of Jones' contributions include her study of Peter, which laid the foundation for behavior therapy, and her development of desensitization and direct conditioning to overcome fears.
 Unrelated to psychological research, Cover Jones spent her time being involved in committees related to child welfare and spent a great deal of time and effort on such causes.